plasma-group/ovm/README.md

 If you're looking for another

 ### Build a scalable blockchain application?
 Soon!
-And without so much heartache!
+And without so much headache!

 Developers should not need to learn what a "markle tree" is in order to write a performant & secure application.
 Instead they should focus on application logic & make use of standard layer 2 backends which scale their usecase.